YJonmo/PhysicsSummer/CameraPython/Readme.md

 - pividTest.py: A set of test functions for the video mode of the camera module.

 - launcher.sh: A bash script which allows the python camera module server to be launched on the Raspberry Pi at boot.

+- BackGroundSubbThread.cpp: C++ code for background subtraction with threading utilised in order to avoid frame drops.
+This code is used in cameraLibClient.py.

+- BackGroundSubb_Video.cpp: Old C++ code with similar functionality to BackGroundSubbThread.cpp, but drops frames due to lack of threading.

+- BackGroundSubb_Video_RPI.cpp: C++ code with identical functionality to BackGroundSubb_Video.cpp, but runs on the Raspberry Pi instead of a remote computer.

 ## Instructions - Running from remote computer